Volkswagen Golf (1999) specs and history

 In depth

-Reference model for switching comparison and spec lookup.
+Listed in the database as a historical reference for spec lookup.
 Known age-related issues: tailgate rust, wiring-loom issues (aggregated owner reports, historical; not verified by us).

 About the Volkswagen Golf IV (1997-2003)